 The same gorgeous bride later freed her ample mane and changed into her second look for a jaw-dropping reception ensemble.
 How fun is this disco vibe?

 An effortless, messy bun is perfect for brides who just want to keep it simple on their big day.
 The style is laid-back yet tender for a romantic, fairy tale wedding.

 Embrace Your Natural Texture

 Play up your hair's natural texture for an effortless 'do.
 This classic, curly hair texture can be unpredictable—sometimes they’re loose spirals; other times, they’re tighter corkscrews.
 Shampoo about every three days and two days before your wedding.
-Let your hair dry naturally, he suggests, and don’t touch it—even when you’re adding styling products.
+Let your hair dry naturally, and don’t touch it—even when you’re adding styling products.
 If you’re accessorizing with flowers or jewelry, secure them with U-shaped hairpins, which hold more hair than bobby pins do.

 Don't Overthink It